Chinatown, Darwin

-The Australian city of Darwin was home to a Chinatown when "...
-186 Chinese workers arrived in 1874 by ship from Singapore, until World War II."
+The Australian city of Darwin was once home to a Chinatown that existed from 1874 until it was destroyed in 1942.
+The Chinatown lay within the heart of Darwin and was first established by 186 Chinese workers who arrived by ship from Singapore.
 In Darwin, the Chinese faced racial discrimination much more compared to the rest of Australia.
-Darwin's Chinatown was described as "... an unsightly slum, where cramped unhygenic living conditions endangered public health."
-These reports were further used "... to order the demolition of several dwellings in Chinatown in 1913."
+Darwin's Chinatown was described as poor and unsightly by European Australians, and the demolition of several dwellings in Chinatown was ordered in 1913.